M-arcus/cloudron-docs/docs/documentation/billing.md

 ## VAT & Taxes

-For customers in the EU, VAT (value added taxes) will be included in the price, the amount depends on the rate of the country of your billing address.
+For managed hosting customers in the EU, VAT (value added taxes) will be included in the price, the amount depends on the rate of the country of your billing address.
+Customers outside the EU won't have any taxes applied.

+For selfhosted customers in the EU, VAT (value added taxes) is NOT included in the price.
+The VAT amount depends on the rate of the country of your billing address.
 Customers outside the EU won't have any taxes applied.

 ## Credit Card Hold & Duration